WBUP: News operation

 In December 2007, it began producing the area's first prime time newscast on WBKP.
-Known as CW 5 News Now, this thirty-minute program is seen weeknights at 10.
-In September 2012, WBUP began airing its first-ever weekday morning newscast, known as ABC 10 News Now This Morning, seen at 6:30.
+Known as CW 5 News Now, this thirty-minute program was seen weeknights at 10 p.m.
+In September 2012, WBUP began airing its first-ever weekday morning newscast, known as ABC 10 News Now This Morning, seen at 6:30 a.m.
 To cover the Keweenaw Peninsula, the station also operates an advertising sales office and news bureau on East Montezuma Avenue in Houghton (sharing a building with radio sister stations WOLV, WHKB, and WCCY).

 On September 9, 2024, WBUP merged its news department with WJMN under the new branding My UP News.
-As part of the arrangement, WBUP expanded its morning newscast from a half hour to two hours, and maintains 6 p.m. and 11 p.m. newscasts on weekdays.
+As part of the arrangement, WBUP expanded its morning newscast from a half-hour to two hours, and maintained 6 p.m. and 11 p.m. newscasts on weekdays.

 Technical information

 Subchannels

 The station's signal is multiplexed: